SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 the read and write accesses to ``stepSize`` conflict if you call ``incrementInPlace(_:)`` with ``stepSize`` as its parameter.

+..
+XXX [Contributor 4485]: Need a lead-in to the figure.

 .. image:: ../images/memory_increment_2x.png
    :align: center